Zenderg/hookah-db/.kilocode/rules/memory-bank/context.md

 - Product description explaining why the project exists and what problems it solves
 - Architecture documentation with complete system design
 - Technology stack details with all dependencies
+- Complete README.md documentation for users and developers

 ## Project Structure Created